hanabi/hanabi.github.io/README.md

 ### Prompts

 * If someone gives a play clue to a card that is currently unplayable, then they could be telling YOU to play a card that is already clued in your hand (a card that has a clue but before now, you weren't exactly sure as to what it was).
 This is called a prompt because it is "prompting" you to play your card that you otherwise would have held onto for a while longer.
+* For example, in a 3-player game:
-* For example, if there are only 2's on the played piles and a red 4 is clued in someone else's newest slot, then it clearly isn't a save clue.
+  * There are only 2's on the played piles ASDF if  and a red 4 is clued in someone else's newest slot, then it clearly isn't a save clue.
 So it must be a play clue.
 But where is the 3?
 It must be your unknown red card, so you can safely play it.
-* If you have two or more clued cards in your hand and the prompt could apply to either of them, play the left-most.
+* If you have two or more clued cards in your hand, the *Prompt* applies to the one with the most positive information on it.
+  * For example, in a

+  and the prompt could apply to either of them, play the left-most.
 (This follows from *Left-Most Playable Principle*.)

 ### Finesses